 You will lose two features when you convert to a business profile, however:

 - The ability to make your posts private

-- The ability to link to multiple Facebook profiles – instead you connect your Instagram account to your business’ Facebook page
+- The ability to link to multiple Facebook profiles – instead, you connect your Instagram account to your business's Facebook page

-In reality, although these features may be of value to a personal account, they would have little if any use for a business account, wanting to market, which is probably why Instagram removed them.
+Although these features may have some value to a personal account, they would have little if any use for a business account, which is probably why Instagram removed them.

 Benefits of Operating an Instagram Business Profile

 Instagram provides little in the way of analytics and performance statistics for the average Instagram user.
 This used to be a problem for businesses, so Facebook created Instagram Insights for businesses and power users.